Killing four birds with one Gaussian process: the relation between different test-time attacks: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the anonymous reviewers, Christian Rossow, Thomas A. Trost, and David Pfaff for their helpful feedback.
 This work was supported by the German Federal Ministry of Education and Research (BMBF) through funding for the Center for IT-Security, Privacy and Accountability (CISPA) (FKZ: 16KIS0753).
 This work has further been supported by the Engineering and Physical Research Council (EPSRC) Research Project EP/N014162/1.